delian1986/SoftUni-C-Sharp-repo/README.md

 # C-SoftUni-repo
-Keep camlm and do your homework
+Keep calm and do your homework